sohailnajar/aws-config-demo/README.md

 ## To Apply this

-1. Ensure AWS profile has necessary permissions
+1. Ensure AWS profile has necessary permissions on the target account

-from cli run
+from the cli run:

 `export AWS_PROFILE=profilename`

+`export AWS_REGION=eu-central-1`

 2. Run Terraform

 `terraform init`

 `terraform apply`